percona/pmm-doc/docs/get-started/HA.md

     Enter country, state, organization name, etc. when asked.
 Use `-days 365` option for 365-day certificate validity.

-5. Copy your SSL certificate and private key to the directory you created in the step 4.
+5. Copy your SSL certificate and private key to the directory you created in step 4.
 Ensure that the certificate file is named `pmm.crt` and the private key file is named `pmm.key`.

     Concatenate these two files to create a PEM file: